Advertiser Disclosure

 • United Airlines

-Bottom Line: There are 9 domestic airlines that can qualify for a Pay With Points rebate in economy class.
-Business and first class flights are eligible for the rebate regardless of airline.
+Bottom Line: There are 8 domestic airlines that can qualify for a Pay With Points rebate.

 How Do You Use Pay With Points?

-First, you need to log in to your American Express account.
-Then navigate to the top left and click on the Menu button.
+Log in to your American Express account, navigate to the top left, and click on the Menu button.

 American Express travel dashboard